camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/internal-processing.md

 - Record export \(streaming\),
 - Process evaluation \(asynchronous background tasks\)

-Record export solves the history problem - the stream provides exactly the kind of exhaustive audit log that a workflow engine needs to produce.
+Record export solves the history problem and the stream provides exactly the kind of exhaustive audit log a workflow engine needs to produce.

 ## State machines